mdugasumd/Covid19-Vaccination-Race-Disparity/README.md

 This public repository contains the materials for reproducing the methods described in Agarwal et al. (2021) _Socioeconomic Privilege and Political Ideology Are Associated with Racial Disparity in COVID-19 Vaccination_ and additional supplementary analyses.

-Materials include:
+Materials for reproducibility include:

 1. Python code to reproduce web scraping for automated data collection of COVID-19 vaccination data where possible.
-2. Python code to merge and clean data from the various sources cited in our Supplementary Information appendix.
+2. Data and python code to merge and clean data from the various sources cited in our Supplementary Information (SI) Appendix.
-3.
+3. Code to reproduce our main regression analyses (reported in main text) and robustness checks (reported in SI Appendix) as well as  additional supplementary analyses reported here.

-## COVID-19 Vaccination Data Sources
+## Sources for COVID-19 Vaccination Data by Race

-### 1. Racial COVID-19 Vaccination Data Source

 | State          | # of Counties | # of Valid Counties | Data Source                                                                                                                                                       |
 |----------------|---------------|---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|